Akllu/Akllu/README.md

 ## Hi there, I'm Aleksi 👋

-- :briefcase: Software developer at Pinja Group
+- :briefcase: Junior Software developer at Pinja Group
-- :mortar_board: Information Technology student at Oulu University of Applied Sciences.
+- :mortar_board: Bachelor of Engineering.

 ### Languages and Tools: